Golden Axe (video game): Gameplay

-Progress is made through the game by fighting through Death Adder's henchmen, including men armed with clubs and maces, skeleton warriors, and knights.
-Players are able to attack using their weapon, jump and cast spells that hurt all enemies on the screen.
+Progress in the game is made by fighting through Death Adder's henchmen, including men armed with clubs and maces, skeleton warriors, and knights.
+Players are able to attack by using their weapon and casting spells that hurt all enemies on the screen.
 The force of this magic depends on the number of "bars" of magic power currently available.
-The bars are filled by collecting blue "magic potions" attained by kicking little sprites who then drop the potions.
-These sprites appear during regular levels and during bonus stages in between levels.
-The male warrior Ax is able to cast earth spells.
-The dwarf Gilius casts lightning spells and the female warrior Tyris casts fire magic.
+The bars are filled by collecting "magic potions" attained by kicking the blue thief character who then drops the potions.
+This character appears during regular levels and bonus stages in between levels.
+There will also occasionally be a green thief character that drops food which replenishes health.
+The dwarf Gilius is able to cast lightning spells.
+The barbarian Ax casts earth spells and the female warrior Tyris casts fire magic.
 Each character has a different maximum number of magic bars and varying ranges of attack.

 Various steeds known as bizarrians are found in the game.
-These can be ridden when the enemy rider is knocked off, or if one is found dormant.
-The least powerful steed is known as the Cockatrice (which also appeared in Altered Beast), which can be used to knock down enemies with a swipe of its tail.
-The more powerful dragon, which can either shoot fireballs or breathe fire depending on its color scheme, is found later in the game.
+These can be mounted when the enemy rider is knocked off, or if one is found dormant.
+The least powerful steed is known as the Cockatrice (which also appeared in Altered Beast), that can be used to knock down enemies with a swipe of its tail.
+The more powerful dragon, which can either shoot fireballs or breathe fire depending on its colour scheme, is found later in the game.

-If the players take too long to advance, skeleton swordsmen emerge from the ground, like in the film Jason and the Argonauts.
+In certain areas, skeleton swordsmen emerge from the ground, like in the film Jason and the Argonauts.

-In addition to the main quest, some home versions of the game included "duel mode", a survival mode type game that pitted players against increasingly powerful foes in consecutive rounds of play.
+In addition to the main quest, some home versions included "duel mode", a survival mode type game that pitted players against increasingly powerful foes in consecutive rounds of play.
 This mode also featured a two-player one-on-one option.

 Development

 Lead designer and producer Makoto Uchida was fond of action movies, particularly the Conan films, and wanted to create a game influenced by them.
-He said that the development team for the game was small and development of the game took about a year.
+He said that the development team was small and making the game took about a year.
 Uchida's "idea was to come up with a Double Dragon that was not a Double Dragon… Technos was an experienced rival who had been working on the Kunio-Kun series, so there was no way we could compete if we did the same thing as them.
 I had a feeling that arcade games should be competitive against the great hit console title Dragon Quest (created by Enix) and therefore studied the world of magic and swords, combined this with the gameplay of Double Dragon, and finally came up with the concept of Golden Axe."
 Uchida also cited the original Street Fighter (1987) as an influence, particularly how players could combine button moves and stick presses to perform individual attacks.